MikeDigitize/lazy/README.md

 });
 ```

 Upon a successful load, a `lazyloadcomplete` event is fired on the element.
-Following on from the previous example, this is when the loading spinner for that image can be removed and the image displayed.
+Following on from the previous example, this would be an opportunity to remove the loading spinner and display the image.

 As older browers can display images without `src` attributes as broken images, it's probably a good idea to add styling to hide them initially and reveal upon loading.
 If an image can't be loaded a `lazyloaderror` event is fired.